propeldata/ui-kit/packages/react/time-series/README.md

   <img src="https://ui-kit-propeldata.vercel.app/images/time-series-line.png">
 </p>

 As you can see, the chart comes with a set of basic styles.
 However, you can customize it to your liking.
-Let's build a totally different leaderboard chart now.
+Let's build a totally different time series chart now.
 Here's how you can access the style props:

 ```javascript
 function CustomChart() {